 UCAS and COPA

-All applicants to the University of Cambridge must submit a UCAS application online by the relevant deadline.
+All applicants to the University of Cambridge must submit an application to UCAS (the Universities and Colleges Admissions Service) by the relevant deadline.

 In addition to a UCAS application, applicants from outside the European Union (EU) must submit a Cambridge Online Preliminary Application (COPA).
 Please note that there is an overseas application fee of £30 associated with the COPA.
 See COPA fees for further details.

 In both your UCAS application and COPA, you should indicate the Cambridge College to which you wish to apply.

 - It is essential that your choice of Cambridge College on your UCAS application and COPA match.
 If there is a discrepancy, your choice of College on your UCAS application will take precedence.

 - If you have no preference for a particular College, you can choose the 'open' application option in both your UCAS application and COPA, and your application will be allocated to a College by computer.
 Please note that there is no open application route for affiliated applicants and they must apply to a College.